kubeedge/kubeedge/docs/setup/kubeedge_install_keadm.md

 By default port '10000' in your cloudcore needs to be accessible for your edge nodes.

 `keadm init` will install cloudcore, generate the certs and install the CRDs.
-It also provides a flag by which a specific versions can be set.
+It also provides a flag by which a specific version can be set.

 1. Execute `keadm init`: keadm needs super user rights (or root rights) to run successfully.